Laser Marking in the Food and Pharmaceutical Industry

 Direct Part Marking in the Food and Pharmaceutical Industry

 The food and pharmaceutical industries are facing a critical challenge as the regulations for labeling consumer products continue to become more stringent.
-In addition to traditional markings such as expiry date, place of origin, ingredients, and distribution codes, manufacturers now need to serialize every package sent out to comply with regulatory authorities.
+In addition to traditional markings such as expiration date, place of origin, ingredients, and distribution codes, manufacturers now need to serialize every package sent out to comply with regulatory authorities.
 This has created a surge in demand for multi-purpose laser markers and direct part marking for laser-engraving food and pharmaceutical packaging.

 Here are just a few common parts that are marked due to the laser’s cost and efficiency: